magento/merchdocs/src/catalog/product-create-downloadable.md

 - Customers who purchase a downloadable product can be required to log in before going through checkout.

 - The delivery of a downloadable product can be made when the order is in either a `Pending` or `Invoiced` status.

+- Since downloadable products are not shipped, If the cart only contains the downloadable product, then the `Shipping` step of the checkout is skipped.